 - Symbol defined: something that represents or stands for something else.

-- Sympathy defined: the ability to understand and share the feelings of others.
+- Sympathy defined: the ability to understand and share the feelings of others, even when you have not yourself experienced the same situation.

 - System defined: a group of things working together as a whole.